 SOD plays a critical role in the defense of cells against the toxic effects of oxygen radicals.
 It competes with nitric oxide (NO) for superoxide anions, which react with NO to form peroxynitrite.
-SOD has suppressed apoptosis in cultured rat ovarian follicles, neural cell lines, and transgenic mice by preventing the conversion of NO to peroxynitrate, an inducer of apoptosis.2-4
+SOD has suppressed apoptosis in cultured rat ovarian follicles, neural apoptosis in neural cell lines, and transgenic mice by preventing the conversion of NO to peroxynitrate, an inducer of apoptosis.2-4

-Molecular mass:5 32.5 kDa
+Molecular weight:5 32.5 kDa

 SOD from bovine erythrocytes is a homodimeric non-covalently bound protein with two 16.3 kDa subunits of 151 amino acids.
-Each monomer has one intrachain disulfide and one free sulfhydryl, one Cu+2 atom, and one Zn+2 atom.^{5,6} pH optimum:9 7.8 pH range: 10 7.6-10.5
+Each monomer has one intrachain disulfide and one free sulfhydryl, two Cu+2 atoms and two Zn+2 atoms.

 There are three forms of SOD differentiated by the metal ions in the active site.
 These are Cu+2/Zn+2, Mn+2, and Fe+2 SOD.
-In vertebrate organisms Cu/Zn-SOD is found in the cytoplasm and the mitochondrial intermembrane space, while Mn-SOD is found in the mitochondrial matrix space.7 Fe-SOD is found in prokaryotes and some higher plants.8
+In vertebrate organisms Cu/Zn-SOD is found in the cytoplasm and the mitochondrial intermembrane space, while Mn-SOD is found in the mitochondrial matrix space.
+Fe-SOD is found in prokaryotes and some higher plants.

-Extinction coefficient: E^{mM} = 10.3 (258 nm) SOD has no significant absorbance peak at 280 nm because of the absence of tryptophan.9
+Extinction coefficient: $^{1}$ EmM = 10.3 (258 nm) SOD has no significant absorbance peak at 280 nm because of the absence of tryptophan. $^{9}$ pH optimum: 7.8 pH range: 10 7.6-10.5